 The first option you’ll come to is Coral Reef, and it’s a top recommended meal for us (As well as many in the allergy community!)
 There’s something for everyone there, but they do serve a lot of seafood in addition to beef, chicken and plant based items.

 Speaking of not owned by Disney, several of the options around world showcase are not owned by Disney.
-Nine Dragons in China is very hard for allergies, but Katsura Grill in Japan has a number of modifications!
-Germany has some options too… and I’ve yet to truly explore Morocco, Italy or Canada to provide an update on those!
+Nine Dragons in China is very hard for allergies (they do have a binder), but Katsura Grill in Japan has a number of modifications!
+Germany has some options too.

 Epcot is a big favorite for us with food allergies.
 Eating Gluten Free at Epcot is decently easy (there’s a few restaurants I wouldn’t recommend) and then eating with other allergies in the top 8 at Epcot is also doable when you stay at the restaurants owned by disney.